 3. Choose materials that are right for your level

 As a beginner, if you pick up a Korean newspaper, very likely all the words in one sentence are new vocabulary to you.
 Obviously you wouldn’t use such material to improve your vocabulary.
 Ideally you should use materials that contain only one to three new words so that you can enjoy the passage at the same time pick up new words along the way.
-Throughout the Miss Elly Korean self study guide, I will recommend the right resource to use at each stage of Korean learning.
+In this website I recommend the right resource to use at each stage of Korean learning.

 4. Be familiar with the different forms of the same word